 39. IGAD has been involved in leading efforts to resolve the wars in Somalia, South Sudan and the Sudan.
 At present, it is overseeing the implementation of the Revitalized Agreement on the Resolution of the Conflict in South Sudan, signed in September 2018.
 Again, IGAD and the African Union had jointly mediated efforts in the Sudan, which successfully led to the formation of an inclusive transitional Government in September 2019.
-In Somalia, IGAD has been supporting peace efforts to assist with the country's political recovery and supporting Somalia in preparation for their 2020 national elections.
-The member States of both IGAD and EAC (Burundi, Djibouti, Ethiopia, Kenya and Uganda) are part of the troop contributing countries to the African Union mission to Somalia.
+In Somalia, IGAD has been supporting peace efforts to assist with the country's political recovery and supporting Somalia in preparation for its 2020 national elections.
+The member States of both IGAD and EAC (Burundi, Djibouti, Ethiopia, Kenya and Uganda) are part of the countries contributing troops to the African Union mission to Somalia.

-40. In SADC, the regional economic community continues to support the joint United Nations-SADC operations meant to neutralize conflict mainly in the eastern region of the Democratic Republic of the Congo.
-Since 2015, SADC has been facilitating dialogue, constitutional and security sector reforms in Lesotho through the SADC preventive mission in the Kingdom of Lesotho.
+40. In SADC, the REC continues to support the joint United Nations-SADC operations, meant to neutralize conflict, mainly in the eastern region of the Democratic Republic of the Congo.
+Since 2015, SADC has been facilitating dialogue, constitutional and security sector reforms in Lesotho through the SADC preventive mission in Lesotho.
 In 2018, SADC also managed to facilitate national dialogue and the peaceful resolution of the post-election crisis in Madagascar.

-41. The African Peer Review Mechanism, an African tool for voluntary selfmonitoring in all aspects of governance and socioeconomic development of member States, remains key in promoting peace and security in the regional economic communities.
+41. The African Peer Review Mechanism, an African tool for voluntary selfmonitoring in all aspects of governance and socioeconomic development of member States, remains key to promoting peace and security in the RECs.
 In July 2018, the African Union repositioned the Mechanism as a tool for conflict prevention.
 ECA has provided advisory services and capacity-building programmes, and has developed knowledge products towards the strengthening of the Mechanism.
-Between 2013 and 2016, no country was reviewed by the Mechanism, but reviews have now resumed and new member States have joined, including Namibia (in 2017) and Botswana (in 2019).
+From 2013 to 2016, no country had been reviewed by the Mechanism, but have now resumed, and new member States have joined, including Namibia (in 2017) and Botswana (in 2019).
 This will improve governance and create a conducive environment for regional integration.